 Anyway after I cooked it and he ate it, he said “that was delicious, even better than my mums”.
 I think he knows what’s good for him…Lol!
 Yes I can cook a delicious Kitchari.

 This Kitchari is loaded with butter, trust me it needs a whole lot of butter.
 I used my pressure cooker to cook my dal and rice.
 I then tempered my spices and added it to the dal/rice mixture.
-Tempering is a process where the spices are cooked in oil, in this case butter to release its flavours.
+Tempering is a process where the spices are cooked in oil, in this case butter to release its flavors.

-You can cook yours totally on the stovetop but here in Johannesburg we would probably wait until tomorrow if I tried cooking it that way.
+You can cook yours totally on the stove top but here in Johannesburg we would probably wait until tomorrow if I tried cooking it that way.
 Kitchari with Yellow Split Peas is not a difficult dish to cook, you just need a bit of extra time.
 Kitchari is typically served with a tomato chutney here in South Africa.
 I will post my chutney recipe shortly.